atechhub24/firebase-auth-db-setup-with-nextjs/README.md

 ```

 `lib/env.ts` validates this schema at runtime; missing keys throw a descriptive error during boot so you catch misconfiguration early.

+## Firebase Setup Helper

+1. Visit the [Firebase Console](https://console.firebase.google.com/) and create a Web app inside your project.
+Copy the generated `firebaseConfig` object.
+2. Open the companion tool at [firebase.atechhub247.com](https://firebase.atechhub247.com/) and paste the config into the **Firebase Config → .env Converter**.
+Select the **Next.js** output, then copy the generated `.env.local` snippet.
+3. Paste those values into your local `.env.local` file (matching the keys listed above) and restart the dev server so the new env vars load.

+This workflow keeps secrets consistent while avoiding typos in your environment files.
+The converter also exposes a Vite format if you need to reuse the same Firebase project elsewhere.

 ## Firebase Authentication Flow